 Other Available Options for Property Delays in UAE

-Dispute Resolution: The alternative dispute resolution is one of the most suggested options which are advised to purchaser.
-The property dispute can be solved by the legal assistance of dispute resolution lawyers and dispute resolution plan.
+Dispute Resolution: The alternative dispute resolution is one of the most suggested options which are advised to the purchaser.
+The property dispute can be solved by the legal assistance of dispute resolution lawyers and dispute resolution plans.
 Dubai Land Department (DLD) can take the case.
 The team from DLD will access all the records of development all over the Emirates.
-They may formulate the expert team to resolve the dispute between parties and they will handle all the concerns of both parties.
-The decision made by the Dubai Land Department will be considered as binding for all parties.
+They may formulate an expert team to resolve the dispute between parties and they will handle all the concerns of both parties.
+The decision made by the Dubai Land Department will be considered binding for all parties.

 Legal Options for Developers in case of Breach of Contract from Purchaser

 The law provides justice and protection to both parties.
 There are legal options available for developers as well if the purchaser does not follow the contract.
 The available options are:

 ● The developer must inform DLD in case of any breach from the purchaser.

 ● The DLD will notify the purchaser to complete the obligation as per the contract.

 ● As per law developers have the option to terminate the contract or seek any remedy for the completion of the project.